XAP-Software/XAP-Software.github.io/_posts/2022-04-06-expand_collapse_article.md

+---
-# How to expand/collapse elements of treegrid table from Syncfusion library in Vue.js?
+title: How to expand/collapse elements of treegrid table from Syncfusion library in Vue.js?
+---

 In case you need to expand/collapse the hierarchy elements of treegrid table in Vue.js using built-in methods from Syncfusion.
 In this article we show you how to expand/collapse all elements or elements on specific hierarchy level.